When you paint on a wall in the middle of the city, people want to talk to you.

 Baltimore has sponsored mural programs since the 1960s and more than 170 have been painted on city walls in the past 27 years.
 It's only recently that the city has emerged as an important hub for street art.

-Most of the city's mural projects have historically been "community-driven," said Bill Gilmore, executive director of the Baltimore Office of Promotion & the Arts.
-Neighborhood leaders would choose an artist, theme and wall, and approach BOPA for funding, he said.
-BOPA recently decided to fold the mural program into a "transformative" art project, allowing for more ambitious and complex projects, Gilmore said.
+Most of the city's mural projects have historically been "community-driven," said Bill Gilmore, executive director of the Baltimore Office of Promotion and the Arts.
+Neighborhood leaders would choose an artist, theme and wall and approach BOPA for funding, he said.
+BOPA has recently decided to fold the mural program into a "transformative" art project, allowing for more ambitious and complex projects, Gilmore said.

-Wilfried Eckstein, a member of the European Union National Institutes for Culture, said his group generally focuses on Washington but was intrigued by Baltimore's arts scene.
-Many European nations are also dealing with the post-industrial challenges that Baltimore faces, he said.
+Wilfried Eckstein, a member of the European Union National Institutes for Culture, said his group generally focuses on Washington, D.C., but was intrigued by Baltimore's arts scene.
+Many of the European nations are also dealing with the post-industrial challenges that Baltimore faces, he said.

 But some question whether the Open Walls muralists seek enough participation from the community.

-As Gaia laid out the design on the Charles Street wall on a Sunday evening, members of the activist group the People's Power Assembly, which meets across the street, questioned why there had not been more advance notice of the project.
-Gaia said that he and the Station North group had reached out to community leaders, but it would be impossible to speak with everyone who would live with the wall.
+As Gaia laid out the design on the wall on a Sunday evening, members of the activist group the People's Power Assembly, which meets across the street, questioned why there had not been more advance notice of the project.
+Gaia said that he and the Station North group had reached out to community leaders, but — although he wished he could — it would be impossible to speak with everyone who would live with the wall.

 But many of the people who passed by the mural were intrigued by the images Gaia brought forth.
 They paused and gazed for a long time, called out in admiration or stepped up to chat with the artist, who was bundled against the unusually chilly spring days in a hunter's camouflage jacket.